lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session02_say.md

 1. We encourage you to look around in your team data before next time.

 2. Open the team data in Excel.
-   a.
-We will learn about the "Create Team Data Table for Sim UI" button in our next session.
-   b. **When working with a team live, we will have already pulled a fresh data file to work with in a team's data folder.**

-3. To view your individual patient data and trends, you will click on "Get-Patient-level Data."
-Review the individual tabs to find an individual patient and a team trend.
-Look through the different tabs:
+3. To view your individual patient data and trends, *View* the data by exploring the data available in the dropdown box:
  + Health Factors (HF)
  + Diagnostic (Diag)
  + Encounters (Enc), and